 Chapter 1: The Girl With Sparks in Her Hair

 “Can I watch the sun set from the western tower?”
 Maya assessed the sentry as she spoke.
 She had never seen him before, which was unusual.
 She knew everyone in Rupar.
 But he was a refugee who last spring arrived from Lahore, driven east by Khwarazmian raiders.
 He was welcomed into the city because he was healthy, beautiful and strong.
 A significant asset for the defense of the town.
-And to the townspeople he had some other, ineffable, quality which Maya recognized through his soft, white – almost clear – aura.
+Maya saw an additional ineffable, quality in his soft, white – almost clear – aura.

 Although they had never been introduced, the guard knew Maya was the Witch’s granddaughter because of her jade green eyes and the sparks that were flashing in her gnarly, black hair.
-Most people, even the Great Khan in Karakorum, feared witches [and their brood]; Ramindar respected them.
-Because he was in awe of the girl, he both hesitated to refuse her request, but feared to say no, lest he offend the Goddess she channeled.
+Most people, even the Great Khan in Karakorum, feared witches.
+The guard, Ramindar, respected them.
+He hesitated to deny Maya’s request, lest he offend the Goddess she channeled.

 In the autumn, when the sun was in the south, Maya liked to visit the West Tower, where the view of the Indus River was most beautiful.
-Her town was situated at a bend in the river: To the north and east she could see the Himalayas, where snow-capped peaks sparkled in the sunlight; to the west and south were fields of rice, which stretched to both horizons.
-She would go to the West Watch Tower, which was a storage room for the archers’ gear, wrap herself in a colorful cotton blanket and chat with the on-duty guard.
+Her town was situated at a bend in the river: To the north and east she could see the Himalayas, where snow-capped peaks sparkled in the sunlight; to the west and south were fields of rice, which stretched to the horizon.
+She liked to go to the West Watch Tower, which was a storage room for the archers’ gear, wrap herself in a colorful cotton blanket, chat with the on-duty guard and watch the sun set.

 Normally the on-duty guard would tease Maya about how her magical abilities were over-rated, if they existed at all.
 She ALWAYS denied that she had any magical abilities at all, but would inevitably use her power to surreptitiously help him with his chores.
 That was what the Goddess wanted.

-Ramindar gazed out the window while Maya took her seat on a pile of jute blankets directly opposite the window, ignoring her.
+Ramindar gazed out the window while Maya took her seat on a pile of jute blankets directly behind him.
 Maya wondered why he was scowling until she followed his gaze to a caravan of Persians, which was approaching from the west.
-Normally the arrival of Persian merchants elicited smiles, because they would arrive with treasures, like incense, rare metals and carpets These they would trade for spices, precious stones and weapons.
+Normally the arrival of Persian merchants elicited smiles, because they would arrive with treasures, like incense, rare metals and carpets.
+These they would trade for spices, precious stones and weapons.
 Tonight’s caravan was not typical.
 It had neither camels nor slaves, just six merchants in black cloaks, six lightly armed guards and a Zoroastrian priest.
 The guards walked in double file of three.
 Between them they carried a trellis made of cedar poles lashed together with hemp ropes.
 The trellis supported a small box shrouded in a velvet black cloth.
 Each guard was followed, exactly two paces behind, by a merchant.
 The procession was led by a thirteenth man, a Mage, who walked between two heavily burdened donkeys.
-The Persians moved lethargically, as if it was hot and their burden was heavy.
-The blue-black dusk was cool.
+The Persians moved lethargically: it was hot and their burden though tiny, appeared heavy.

-Maya broke their brooding silence.
-She said, “Ramindar, can you see the patches on their eyes?”
+Maya broke their brooding silence, “Ramindar, can you see the patches on the Persian’s eyes?”

 The guard shrugged, “Sure.”